-Pointed Soft-Point (PSP) Bullets Explained
+Pointed Soft-Point Ammo: PSP Bullets Explained

 The pointed soft-point bullet is a popular bullet type used in dozens of lines of hunting ammo.
 Manufacturers range from cheap factories you might not be familiar with, to premium lines like the Remington CoreLokt.
-The pointed tip gives shooters a flatter trajectory at long ranges compared to the basic soft tip and experienced long range hunters can appreciate any advantage they can get.
+The pointed tip gives shooters a flatter trajectory at long ranges compared to the basic soft tip, and experienced long range hunters can appreciate any advantage they can get.

 Pointed Soft-Point Features

-Expansion – The soft tip expands rapidly when it impacts a target both soft or hard.
-The goal is to strike a deer or other game animal in the vitals and this bullet type will mushroom out reliably when it hits ensuring a kill.
+- Expansion: The soft tip expands rapidly when it impacts a target, both soft or hard.
+The goal is to strike a deer or other game animal in the vitals, and this bullet type will mushroom out reliably when it hits, ensuring a kill.

 Pointed Soft-Point Advantages